 A decade or so ago, most ESPs were standalone services that largely did one thing: send email.
 Pricing was almost entirely done on a CPM model of the cost per thousand emails sent.
 Back then, people distinguished between mail transfer agents (MTAs), which were the back-end engines that actually sent the email, and ESPs, which were the front-end user interfaces that provided marketer-friendly tools to load lists, set up templates, and ultimately press send.

-Flash forward… There’s been roughly $10 billion in mergers and acquisitions in the ESP industry, as we note in Litmus’ first-ever State of Email Service Providers report.
+Flash forward… There’s been roughly $10 billion in mergers and acquisitions in the ESP industry, as we note in Litmus’ first-ever State of Email Service Providers report (Editor’s note: Check out the latest version of our report).
 While there are still many standalone email service providers, lots of ESP functionality now resides within customer relationship management (CRM) systems.
 As the name implies, CRMs manage the entirety of a customer relationship, including communications via email and other channels.

 Further complicating things, we’ve also seen the rise of marketing automation (MA) and digital marketing suites.
 Fueled by data and powered by intelligence, MA services don’t just send email like an ESP, but score and manage leads and help achieve the paradigm of sending the right message to the right person at the right time.
 And digital marketing suites provide email services alongside SMS, mobile push notifications, social media, and other digital marketing channels.

 The trouble is, many ESPs, as well as CRMs, now have that functionality as well to at least some extent.

 The lines that separate ESPs, CRMs, MAs, digital marketing suites, and even MTAs are blurring.